prototypefund/greenerwp-scanner/README.md

-# greenerWP Scanner Backend
+# GreenerWP Scanner Backend

-This is the implementation of greenerWP's [webpage scanner](https://scan.greenerwp.net/).
+This is the implementation of GreenerWP's [webpage scanner](https://scan.greenerwp.net/).

 The backend listens for requests from the frontend and launches Chromium and Lighthouse.